vishalcoelho/vishalcoelho.github.io/_posts/2025-10-03-daisy-eulogy.markdown

         backyard critter but, most of all, we miss her unfailing greeting and love when we got home from work or school.
     </p>
-    <p>She was the greatest audience to my son as he practiced at the piano; she sat
+    <p>She was the greatest audience to our son as he practiced at the piano; she sat
-        in resolute silence, front paws folded upon each other as he went through his repertoire.
+        in resolute silence, front paws crossed over each other as he went through his repertoire.
 She always alerted us to visitors, be they two or four legged, nothing escaped her notice.
     </p>